ashnet16/ozi/readme.md

 It ingests Casts, embeds them with local LLMs, and makes them queryable via semantic search or SQL.
 Built to power Farcaster-native apps, dashboards, and intelligent agents.

 Note: This is polling from a self-hosted Hub.
 Also, TO DO: Ashley to post the updated design.
 The below design I created randomly during idea phase.
+For Analytics, I decided on duckdb for local dev.